Causes of sunburn

 Sunscreen by itself isn’t enough.
 ‘Slip, slop, slap, seek and slide’ gives your child the most sun protection.

 It’s also important to stay out of the sun when UV radiation levels are highest.
 This is between about 9 am and 4 pm, depending on where you are in Australia and the time of year.
-You can check the UV levels for your area using the SunSmart app on this page or the Bureau of Meteorology UV and sun protection guide.
+You can check the UV levels for your area using the SunSmart app or the Bureau of Meteorology UV and sun protection guide.